Revised July 2025

 Each family is expected to help with school fundraisers.
 Families may be assigned specific tasks and fundraisers during the year.

 Finally, and perhaps most importantly in this section, parents bear the responsibility for a child’s education.
-God gives parents this essential task (Exodus 12:24-27, 20:3-6; Deuteronomy 4:9-10; 6:4-7; I Samuel 3:13; Job 1:5; Psalm 127:3; Proverbs 10:1; 13:1, 24; 14:26; 15:4-5, 20; 17:6, 21, 25; 20:7, 11; 22:6; 23:12-15, 19, 22-26; 29:15-17; 31:26-28; Mark 10:13-16; Luke 18:15-17; Acts 2:38-41; 16:30-34; Ephesians 6:1-4; II Timothy 1:5; II John 1:4).
-St. John Lutheran School is here to assist and work with parents in carrying out this God-given task.
+God gives parents this essential task (Exodus 12:24-27, 20:3-6; Deuteronomy 4:9-10; 6:4-7; I Samuel 3:13; Job 1:5; Psalm 127:3; Proverbs 10:1; 13:1, 24; 14:26; 15:4-5, 20; 17:6, 21, 25; 20:7, 11; 22:6; 23:12-15, 19, 22-26; 29:15-17; 31:26-28; Mark 10:13-16; Luke 18:15-17; Acts 2:38-41; 16:30-34; Ephesians 6:1-4; II Timothy 1:5; and II John 1:4).
+SJLS is here to assist and work with parents in carrying out this God-given task.

 All students are expected to be involved in fundraisers for our school.
 Without additional funds from other sources, the entire financial burden for a child’s education would rest upon the parents (or guardians).
-Through the various fundraisers held during the school year, we strive to keep our tuition costs down, we ask that everyone work together to make each fundraiser a success, and we invite any new ideas you can bring to our Boosters’ meetings.
+Through the various fundraisers held during the school year, we strive to keep our tuition costs down We ask that everyone work together to make each fundraiser a success, and we invite any new ideas you can bring to our Boosters’ meetings.

 Students are encouraged to dress up for chapel.
 Dress pants and shirts, dresses or skirts, and blouses are encouraged.
 Students are free to change into more casual attire afterward for recess or physical education activities.